 Qualifying Interest Conservation Objective as per NPWS (2013c) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Operational Phase Impacts 1.
+Adverse Effect Operational Phase Impacts 1.
 As described in Section 2.3, Ringsend WwTP is currently being upgraded in order to comply with the Urban Wastewater Treatment Directive.
 During the operational phase of the proposed development, wastewater will be conveyed to the Ringsend WwTP, which is currently treating wastewater for up to 2 million people.
 Considering this as well as the assimilative capacity of Dublin Bay, the proposed development will not measurably increase the foul water being supplied to Ringsend WwTP.
-2. Untreated surface water from the site (i.e. accidental hydrocarbon leaks and subsequent discharge) has the potential to flow into the Stradbrook Stream and eventually into Dublin Bay.
-However, given the location of this site to the proposed development via the Stradbrook Stream, and the assimilative capacity of Dublin Bay, potential likely significant effects can be excluded.
+2. Untreated surface water from the site (i.e. accidental hydrocarbon leaks) has the potential to flow into the Stradbrook Stream and eventually into Dublin Bay.
+However, given the location of this site to the proposed development via the Stradbrook Stream, and the assimilative capacity of Dublin Bay, potential adverse effects can be excluded.
 3. During periods of high rainfall, the public surface water drainage system overflows into the foul water drainage system which can then become overloaded, releasing untreated foul water into Dublin Bay from overflows along South Dublin Bay.
-This will not constitute a likely significant effect, as the proposed development will not measurably increase the loading on the system.
-There is no pathway for impacts between the proposed development and this qualifying interest.
-Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for this Qualifying Interest.
-Atlantic salt meadows (Glauco- Puccinellietalia maritimae) [1330] "To maintain the favourable conservation condition of Atlantic Salt meadows (Glauco-Puccinellietalia maritimae) in North Dublin Bay SAC" The Attributes of this Conservation Objective focuses on "Habitat Area", "Habitat Distribution", "Physical Structure", "Vegetation Structure" and "Vegetation Composition".
+This will not constitute an adverse effect, as the proposed development will not measurably increase the loading on the system.
+There is no pathway for impacts between the proposed development and these qualifying interests.
+Therefore, the proposed development will not adversely affect the North Dublin Bay SAC, in view of its Conservation Objectives and mitigation Atlantic salt meadows (Glauco- Puccinellietalia maritimae) [1330] "To maintain the favourable conservation condition of Atlantic Salt meadows (Glauco-Puccinellietalia maritimae) in North Dublin Bay SAC" measures are not required.
+The Attributes of this Conservation Objective focuses on "Habitat Area", "Habitat Distribution", "Physical Structure", "Vegetation Structure" and "Vegetation Composition".
 Atlantic Salt meadows (Glauco-Puccinellietalia maritimae) and Mediterranean salt meadows (Juncetalia maritime) are located at the north-western and north-eastern sides of Bull Island, respectively (NPWS, 2013c).
-No
+No Mediterranean salt meadows "To maintain the favourable conservation condition of Construction Phase Impacts No